LaClimSx/data-story-datasentinels/docs/index.markdown

 What starts to emerge is a familiar pattern.
 A small number of communities act like repeat broadcasters.
 They’re not necessarily the ones starting fights, but they’re very good at keeping conflict visible, linking outward, and pulling more subreddits into the conversation.

 This matters for questions like “why does it always feel like r/ADA is under fire?”
 If a few highly active or central communities keep resurfacing the same targets, even short-lived conflicts can stack up in people’s feeds.
-Over time, that creates the impression of constant hostility — even if no single conflict is especially large.
+Over time, that creates the impression of constant hostility, even if no single conflict is especially large.

   </div>
 </div>